BookHorseSoftware/SteamGroupRewardsFramework/README.md

   - `ply` - The player to check

+- `SGRF.HasPlayerExhaustedReward(ply, reward)` - **SERVERSIDE**

+  Checks if the given player has exhausted the given one-time reward.

+  - `ply` - The player to check
+  - `reward` - The name of the reward to look for

 - `SGRF.Log(channel, _str, ...)` - **SERVERSIDE**

   Writes a log message to the server console prefixed with the given channel.
 Uses `string.format` internally.